bentrueman/censored-env-data-analysis/README.md

 account for non-detects in almost any model.
 Here, we provide examples of common statistical models in environmental science and engineering whose Bayesian versions can easily accommodate non-detects.
-They are reproducible via the code and data that accompany this paper.
+They are reproducible via the code and data that accompany this document.

 # Materials and methods